 Two CRS's are to be fitted in the rear seat, one suitable for a 3 year old child, the other for an 18 month old infant.
 Each will be the system recommended by the manufacturer for that size of child.
 The type of system to be fitted will be determined from the manufacturer.
-There must be sufficient space between the vehicle interior and CRS to allow for proper installation of the restraint without the need for excessive force.
-The restraint must not be prevented from sitting in its 'normal' orientation, for example the vehicle interior trim must not cause any obstruction.
-The dummies must also be allowed to rest in a 'normal' position.
+Before testing begins the manufacturer must provide the approval licence for all vehicle specific CRS.